rjsears/chia_plot_manager/README.md

 <b>V0.4 2021-04-13</b>
  - Added ability to "offline" a particular drive for maintenance.
-When you offline a drive it prevenst drive_manager.py from using that drive to store plots until you "online" it again.
+When you offline a drive it prevents drive_manager.py from using that drive to store plots until you "online" it again.
  - Only drives that are currently mounted and available on the system and listed as plot drives can be offlined.